amitmse/in_Python_/Others/README.md

 - Known as analysis of variance, is used to compare multiple (three or more) samples with a single test i.e. all sample means are equal

+## Ordinary Least Squares (OLS):
+- Finds parameter values that minimizing the error.
+- Assumptions of Linear regression:

+For Model:

+	1. Linear in parameters :
+		Issue	: Beta not multiplied or divided by any other parameter.
+                          Incorrect and unreliable model which leads to error in result.
+		Solution: Transformations of independent variables

+For Variable:

+	2. No perfect multicollinearity :
+		Issue: Issue: Regression coefficient variance will increase
+		Test: VIF

+For Error Tearm:

+	3. Normality of residuals :
+		Issue: OLS estimators won’t have the desirable BLUE property

+	4. Mean of residuals is zero :
+		Issue: Error terms has zero mean and doesn’t depend on the independent variables.
+			Thus, there must be no relationship between the independent variable and the error term

+	5. Homoscedasticity of residuals /equal variance of residuals Example	: Family income to predict luxury spending.
+Residuals are very small for low values of family income (less spend on luxury) while there is great variation in the size of the residuals for wealthier families.
+Standard errors are biased and it leads to incorrect conclusions about the significance of the regression coefficients Test	: Breush-Pagan test
+		Solution: Weighted least squares regression.
+			  Transform the dependent variable using one of the variance stabilizing transformations

+	6. No autocorrelation of residuals :
+		Issue: correlation with own lag (stock price today linked with yesterday's price). if above fails then OLS estimators are no longer the Best Linear Unbiased Estimators.
+While it does not bias the OLS coefficient estimates, the standard errors tend to be underestimated (t-scores overestimated) when the autocorrelations of the errors at low lags are positive.
+		Test :  Durbin–Watson

+	7. X variables and residuals are uncorrelated

+	Number of observations must be greater than number of Xs

+	Linear model should have residuals mean zero, have a constant variance, and not correlated with themselves or other variables.
+If these assumptions hold true, the OLS procedure creates the best possible estimates.

 # Ordinary Least Squares (OLS):
 Finds parameter values that minimizing the error.
 ## Assumptions of Linear regression: